smart-edge-open/ido-specs/doc/reference-architectures/openness_sdwan.md

 #### DNAT
 ![EWO DNAT](sdwan-images/ewo-snat-setup.png)
-This configuration is used to setup an DNAT when outer traffic come into the cluster, for example, when an app pod expose an service to internet.
+This configuration is used to setup an DNAT when outer traffic come into the cluster, for example, when an app pod expose a service to internet.
 The configurations snippet as below:

 in `inventory/default/host_vars/node1/30-ewo.yml`, or `flavors/sdewan-edge/all.yml`(edge cluster as example) if only set cnfs on one node.